kyma-project/community/guidelines/releases-guidelines/02-release-process.md

 #### Steps for new release candidate

->**NOTE:** This point applies for new release candidates such as rc1, rc2 and the final version.
+>**NOTE:** This section applies to new release candidates, such as RC1, RC2, and the final release version.

 11. Ensure that the `prow/RELEASE_VERSION` file from the `test-infra` repository on a release branch contains the correct version to be created.
 The file should contain a release version following the `{A}.{B}.{C}` or `{A}.{B}.{C}-rc{D}` format, where `A`,`B`, `C`, and `D` are numbers.
 If you define a release candidate version, a pre-release is created.